lamthuylt/daily-coding-problem/lessons/A_sorting.md

 #### Algorithm
 This algorithm is broken down into 2 steps as follow:
-*1. Bottom up split*: divide the input list into 2 (relatively) equal sublists (left and right), then repeat the splitting process on each sublist over again until each sublist contains one element (a list of one element is considered sorted).
+1. **Bottom up split**: divide the input list into 2 (relatively) equal sublists (left and right), then repeat the splitting process on each sublist over again until each sublist contains one element (a list of one element is considered sorted).
-*2. Top down merge*: repeatedly merge sublists to produce new sorted sublists until there is only one sorted sublist remaining.
+2. **Top down merge**: repeatedly merge sublists to produce new sorted sublists until there is only one sorted sublist remaining.
 This will be the original list in sorted order.

 #### Illustration
 <figure class="image">